 Australian government bonds can diversify your investment portfolio, whilst achieving a source of reliable and regular income.
 A strong economy means investments in Australian government bonds carry very low risk.
-As a result, Australian government bond yields are currently very low; lower in fact than some term deposit rates.
+As a result, Australian government bond yields are currently very low; lower in fact than most term deposit rates.

 Australian Government Bonds are considered to be the safest investment in Australia and the government bond rate is sometimes called the “risk free rate”.
 They are a lower risk (therefore lower return) investment than term deposits and corporate bonds or XTBs over them.

-Thankfully there is a way of making your cash work harder.
+There are ways of making your cash work harder.
 If you’re looking for a low risk investment that provides an attractive and stable income, XTBs might be the answer.

 What are corporate bonds?